kristerkari/placekeeper/README.md

 ### Manual tests

-You can start a development server by running `npm run server`.
+You can start a development server by running `npm start`.
 Then open `http://localhost:8080` in your browser to see different plugin modes listed.
 Test files are located in `test/manual`.

 ### Testing older Internet Explorer versions